Supported devices and system requirements

 Still need help?

-Reach out to support and include your platform, OS version, and device model if:
+Most install and compatibility questions are resolved in one reply.
+Reach out to support — including your platform, OS version, and device model — if:

 • Your device meets the requirements but Flow won't install or launch